 The University of Western Australia (UWA), with support from the Family Larsson-Rosenquist Foundation (FLRF), is researching the impact of colostrum on an infant’s gut microbiota, immune regulation and metabolic homeostasis.
 They are investigating whether colostrum’s specific composition is required for gut immune maturation from birth, which will result in low susceptibility to allergy and obesity in the long-term.

 “Colostrum may be the royal jelly for the newborn, bringing key elements for healthy growth and low risk of allergy.
 The research of my team will decipher whether this is the case.
-In the affirmative, we expect our research will motivate changes in early breastfeeding practices which are far from optimal in about half of the cases.” – Valérie Verhasselt, MD, PhD, Professor, Faculty of Science, School of Molecular Sciences, UWA and inaugural holder of the Family Larsson-Rosenquist Foundation Chair in Human Lactology at UWA
+In the affirmative, we expect our research will motivate changes in early breastfeeding practices which are far from optimal in about half of the cases.” – Valérie Verhasselt, MD, PhD, Professor and Director of the Larsson-Rosenquist Foundation Centre for Immunology and Breastfeeding at the Telethon Kids Institute, The University of Western Australia

 This project has been shaped by earlier findings indicating the composition of colostrum differs profoundly from mature breastmilk – both qualitatively and quantitatively (Ballard and Morrow 2013).
 Yet until now, the potential health impact of this first fluid produced by the mammary gland has been poorly investigated.